brianhaferkamp/mlbapidata/README.md

 # MLB API DATA
 #### Endpoints to get MLB.com API data

 The MLB.com API is quite an illusive thing.
-There is a message that this URL is deprecated, but for now, you can access game and social media data through:
+There is a message in the JSON data that this URL is deprecated, but for now, you can access game and social media data through:

 http://gdx.mlb.com/components/game/mlb/